 The second option is to use an in-line battery pack that can be used with a standard microphone.
 We have tested the battery pack from Microphone Madness and it performed well for us.
 We can provide this battery pack along with your Sound Shark upon request.

 The third option is to use a pre-amp along with your standard microphone.
 The pre-amp not only provides the required voltage for the microphone’s electronics but also includes a built-in amplifier.
 We have found that this amplifier provides better audio quality than the amplifier built into our cameras.
 This is especially true in quiet situations where electronic noise, or hiss, is most noticeable.
-Our professional kit (SS1-PROK) includes both the Microphone Madness MM-ML microphone and their in-line amplifier.
+Our professional kits include an-line amplifier with either a 3.5mm TRS microphone or a XLR microphone.
 We really like this combination.

 The fourth option is to use a mixer.
 The mixer will provide the same functions as the pre-amp but will allow you to bring in multiple microphones into your camera.
-Two suppliers that we would suggest considering are Juiced Link and Beachtek.
+We would suggest considering the and Beachtek unit.